Dooders/Experiments/Investigating Convergence of Neural Network Models to Similar Solutions.md

 - **Flexibility**: Be prepared to adjust the experiment based on preliminary findings.
 - **Collaboration**: Consider working with peers or mentors for additional insights.
 - **Documentation**: Keep thorough records to facilitate replication and verification of results.

----

-By following this plan, you will systematically investigate your hypothesis and gather evidence to support or refute it.
-The experiment is designed to be rigorous, controlled, and reproducible, providing valuable insights into the behavior of neural network training dynamics.